invoiceninja/invoiceninja/readme.md

 # Invoice Ninja
 ### [https://www.invoiceninja.com](https://www.invoiceninja.com)

-If you'd like to use our code to sell your own invoicing app we have an affiliate program.
-Get in touch for more details.
+If you'd like to use our code to sell your own invoicing app email us for details about our affiliate program.

 ### Getting Started